remomueller/documentation/windows/199-errors-and-solutions.md

 'nsrr' is not recognized as an internal or external command, operable program or batch file.
 ```

 If you receive one of the above messages when attempting to run Ruby or a Ruby gem, it means that Ruby was not added to the Windows path during the RubyInstaller installation wizard.
-This issue can be resolved by [Removing Old Ruby Installations](https://github.com/remomueller/documentation/blob/master/windows/191-removing-old-rubies.md) and [Reinstalling Ruby](https://github.com/remomueller/documentation/blob/master/windows/130-ruby.md) and particularly making sure to select **"Add Ruby to Path"** when the installer prompts you to check a series of checkmarks.
+It may also be that you are using a Command Prompt window that was open before the installation completed.
+Closing and reopening all command prompt windows, or even rebooting your computer first may help address this.
+If these don't work, the issue can be resolved by [Removing Old Ruby Installations](https://github.com/remomueller/documentation/blob/master/windows/191-removing-old-rubies.md) and [Reinstalling Ruby](https://github.com/remomueller/documentation/blob/master/windows/130-ruby.md) and particularly making sure to select **"Add Ruby to Path"** when the installer prompts you to check a series of checkmarks.

 ### Command Prompt "Undefined Method activate_bin_path" when launching a gem